ariatemplates/noder-js/doc/api.md

 **asyncRequire (modulePath1, modulePath2...) : Promise**

-`asyncRequire` accepts any number of module paths as parameters and returns a promise giving access to the `exports` object of each requested module.
+`asyncRequire` accepts any number of module paths as parameters and returns a promise giving access to the array of the `exports` objects of all requested modules.

 It can be used in the following way: